-Dean Roberts’ focus for the ORU Library is fourfold: promoting study and deeper reading by students; managing for greatest benefit the growth of Library’s print and digital collections; enchanting users with innovative learning technologies that can transform teaching and learning; and planning for a possible new library or renovation of its existing facilities.
+Dean Roberts’ focus for the ORU Library is fourfold: promoting study and deeper reading by students; managing for greatest benefit the growth of Library’s print and digital collections; enchanting users with innovative technologies that can transform teaching and learning; and planning for a new library.

 Roberts helped resurrect Spiritus: [The] ORU Journal of Theology and helps lead the new ORU Press.
 He has also helped ORU host intellectual and creative events as the past chair of the opens new window President’s Performing Arts & Lecture Series.
 He teaches university and seminary courses occasionally and church Bible classes often.
 For hobbies, he publishes freelance and through Word & Spirit Press and plays French horn.

-He is currently reading Delighting in the Trinity: An Introduction to the Christian Faith by Michael Reeves (IVP Academic, 2012); Certain Trumpets: The Nature of Leadership by Garry Wills (Simon & Schuster, 1995); Reframing Academic Leadership by Lee G. Bolman and Joan V. Gallos (Jossey-Bass, 2011); and Galatians: New Cambridge Bible Commentary by Craig S. Keener (Cambridge University Press, 2018).
+He is currently reading Delighting in the Trinity: An Introduction to the Christian Faith by Michael Reeves (IVP Academic, 2012); Certain Trumpets: The Nature of Leadership by Garry Wills (Simon & Schuster, 1995); Reframing Academic Leadership by Lee G. Bolman and Joan V. Gallos (Jossey-Bass, 2011).

 From Vista, California, Roberts attended Palomar College, graduated from Jackson (Miss.)
 College of Ministries, earned his BA in Religion from Mississippi College, an MA in English from The Ohio State University, and an MA and PhD in Religion (New Testament) from Vanderbilt University.
 To serve the ORU Library better, Roberts completed the Leadership Institute for Academic Librarians at Harvard’s Graduate School of Education in its Class of 2019.
 He and his wife Carol (née Crosser) have four adult children and five grandchildren.